aminelli90/dynamic-scrollbar/README.md

 Use this plugin for simplify your navigation through large tables or other contents with large width.

-That scrollbar appear at the beginning and disappear automatically at the end of the element you want to scroll horizontally, with a fixed position at the bottom of the page.
+That scrollbar appear at 100px after the beginning of the element you want to scroll horizontally and disappear automatically at the end, with a fixed position at the bottom of the page.

 The scrollbar show up as soon as you start scrolling your large content vertically.